 The Community Influences on Health Behavior (CIHB) Study Section reviews applications concerned with how factors at the local, neighborhood, or community level prevent or moderate health risks and behaviors.
 Community is defined in a variety of ways including geographically, by social unit or practices, virtual spaces, and group affiliations.
 Research approaches may include community-based participatory research, mixed methods (quantitative and qualitative analyses), ethnographic and other qualitative studies, policy and document analysis, and other various quantitative and non-interventional study designs.
 Studies focus on impact at the local and community level.

 The membership panel is a list of chartered members only.

 - Use of community-based methods to study influences on health behaviors and health outcomes.

-- Effects of social and institutional structures (such as networks, community-based organizations, etc.) on health behaviors and health outcomes at the community level.
+- Effects of institutional structures (such as networks, community-based organizations, etc.) and the build environment (such as access to green space, air/water pollution) on health behaviors and health outcomes at the community level.

 Shared Interests and Overlaps

 There are shared interests between CIHB and Health Promotion in Communities (HPC) in the study of health status in the community setting.
 Applications that focus on community-level social, cultural, and environmental risk factors, the relationships among these processes and that do not include an intervention design are reviewed in CIHB.
 Applications that emphasize community-oriented approaches or interventions to mitigate risk behavior and/or prevent onset of disease in the general population are reviewed in HPC.